Thenlie/readme-generator/README.md

   ## Description

   A simple NodeJS program that generates a professional README markdown file based on user input.
+Use this to create a full README or a template to get you started.
+Even this README was made with the program!

-Made during the U of U coding bootcamp.
+  Made during the U of U full stack flex coding bootcamp.

   ## Table of Contents